sfall-team/sfall/docs/index.md

 * Many additional features for users, such as item highlight button, party member control, etc.
 * Extended scripting capabilities for modders (many new opcodes to control sfall features as well as previously unavailable vanilla engine functions)

+Note that this is documentation for sfall specifically, not Fallout scripting in general.
+For vanilla function reference, refer to the [wiki](https://falloutmods.fandom.com/wiki/Fallout_1_and_Fallout_2_scripting_-_commands,_reference,_tutorials).

 ## Getting started

-This is documentation for sfall specifically, not Fallout scripting in general.
-For vanilla function reference, refer to the [wiki](https://falloutmods.fandom.com/wiki/Fallout_1_and_Fallout_2_scripting_-_commands,_reference,_tutorials).

 To get started with sfall, first familiarize yourself with new concepts:
 * [Global scripts]({{ site.baseurl }}/global-scripts/)